* * * *

 Since that Sunday we’d done a lot of traveling and pilgrimage stuff, mostly by bus.
 We started the morning of Thursday, May 23, 2019 by getting bussed to the Dung Gate.
 It’s at the lower end of the Old City in Jerusalem.
 (And guess what went through there?)
 Then we went on to the Haram esh Sharif (the “Noble [Muslim] Sanctuary”).
 You have to go through that “Muslim section” to get through to the Jewish “Wailing Wall.”
 (A message there?)

 That’s also known as the Western Wall, but getting back to the point: The rules for going through the Haram esh Sharif – to get to the Western Wall – call for “modest dress.”
 For women that means skirts below the knees, and for men that means no shorts.
-Women with skirts above the knees have to put on these doofy-looking long brown skirts.
+Women with skirts above the knees have to put on doofy-looking long brown skirts.
+And so do men wearing shorts, as seen at left.
+(They definitely suit the women better than they do the men..)

 I reviewed the trip in “Back from three weeks in Israel,” posted on June 14, 2019.
 That was mostly about my disastrous last day in Israel; specifically, Tel Aviv.